MinhoJJang/Linux_study/09_CLI-sequence execution.md

 mhj@mhj-IdeaPad:~/temp$
 ```

 So, when will this be useful?
-When we don't know how long this order takes, it is useful that we don't need to wait for the previous order to execute next order.
+If we don't know how long this command takes, then we don't need to wait for the previous command to execute next command.